mattkeys/Advanced-Custom-Fields-Font-Awesome/readme.txt

 2. Searchable list of all icons, including large live preview

 == Changelog ==

+= 4.1.2 =
+* Bugfix plugin textdomain can load too early if ACF fields are used before WordPress 'init'

+= 4.1.1 =
+* Bugfix icon sets not saving properly when editing FontAwesome icon field

+= 4.1.0 =
+* Added support for Duotone Sharp icons

+= 4.0.9 =
+* Bugfix certain SVG icons that were previously before 4.0.8 update not outputting properly.
+* Bugfix certain custom icons that were previously selected before 4.0.8 update not outputting properly.
+* Bugfix resolve potential PHP warning in admin post edit screens when downgrading from FontAwesome 6 to 5 icon sets.

+= 4.0.8 =
+* Bugfix php warning when returning some custom icons as an object
+* Added support for returning the FontAwesome formatted SVG on custom icons and duotone icons instead of generating it in the plugin.
+Previously selected icons must be reselected to use this enhanced SVG.

+= 4.0.7 =
+* Added support for FontAwesome "Sharp" family icons
+* Added support for user uploaded duotone icons in kits
+* Updated icon initialization for better compatibility with REST API, and a variety of third party site builder plugins that integrate with ACF fields.
+* Added filter (ACFFA_fa_api_key) to allow for the ability to programmatically set the FontAwesome API key.
+* Added filter (ACFFA_fa_kit_token) to allow for the ability to programmatically set the FontAwesome kit token.
+* Limited role of Select2 'dropdownCssClass' and 'containerCssClass' arguments to avoid conflicts with other plugins using older/non full feature versions of Select2

+= 4.0.6 =
+* Fixed php 8.2 related warning

+= 4.0.5 =
+* Fixed compatibility issue with ACF 6.1+ causing this plugins settings page to break
+* Fixed bug with logic for theme 'bundling' of this plugin that caused issues loading assets in some environments

+= 4.0.4 =
+* Fixed bug where queries to the FontAwesome API were timing out for some users, causing issues with searching for icons in the backend

+= 4.0.3 =
+* Automatically refresh 4.x and 5.x icon caches when saving the settings
+* Additional strings for translation

+= 4.0.2 =
+* Fixed bug where FontAwesome 5.x icon data was improperly loading FontAwesome 6.x data
+* Removed some dependancies on jsDelivr for FontAwesome 5.x icon data

 = 4.0.1 =
 * Fixed bug where FontAwesome settings page would not properly load CSS/JS assets on internationalized WordPress installations.